Hammerhead8/Resistive/README.md

 input voltage source.
 Resistive using nodal analysis to calculate the node voltages.
 Using these, it can calculate the branch currents.

+Currently it has only been tested on simple ladder-type circuits with one DC voltage source like the one in the below example.

 # Dependencies
 The only external dependancy is LAPACKE.
 If you're using Linux then it should be available through your software repositories.
 Otherwise, it can be downloaded and built from https://netlib.org/lapack.